Gui2908/Assessments/Gui_Santos_Week-0.md

 #### 1. What is one thing we did in class this week that helped you learn the most?
 Looking the order the computer looks at JavaScript code.
-Small lecture and long hands on coding, then going trough the ways to code the challenges.
-// Two things! :-)